Rolland O'Regan: Medical career

 He received his tertiary education at the University of Otago, where he studied medicine, graduating as a doctor in 1928.
 He became a house surgeon at Wellington Hospital for several years, before moving to Britain to do further postgraduate studies.
 He returned to New Zealand and set up a medical practice of his own.
 He supported the First Labour Government in their reform of the healthcare system, one of only a few doctors who did so.

 During World War II he served as a surgeon aboard three different hospital ships (the Maunganui, Oranje and Pacific Star) where he was largely responsible for the evacuation of wounded Allied servicemen from Burma.

+O'Regan was President of the Cancer Society for two years from 1963 to 1965.
+In 1973 he was elected to the council of the New Zealand Neurological Foundation.

 Political career

 O'Regan got his first taste of political activism when he became the chairman of the Citizens' All Black Tour Association that called for the abandonment of the 1960 All Black tour to South Africa.
 He unsuccessfully lobbied for the government to intervene and cancel the tour alongside such figures as George Nēpia and Vincent Bevan.
 He remained the chairman until 1966.

 In 1965 O'Regan was elected to the Wellington City Council on a Labour Party ticket.
 He was a popular councillor, always polling highly, and topped the poll on two consecutive elections.
 He retired from the council in 1974.
 He was also a member of the Wellington Harbour Board.
-He was first elected in 1968 and served three years as Charman (1971–74).
+He was first elected in 1968 and served three years as chairman (1971–74).
+In 1974 was elected president of the Harbours Association at its annual conference, succeeding Sir Henry Blyde.